julianmendez/soda/translator/src/main/resources/se.umu.cs.rai.scopus.translator.documentation/syntax.md

 Its main purpose is to be used to produce clean, elegant, and descriptive code.
 The source code should be easy to understand, somehow natural, although not necessarily easy to write.

-For simplicity, the language is implemented in Scala.
+For simplicity, the language is translated in Scala.

 ## Keywords